vojtechkral/bard/doc/bard.toml.md

 An array of filenames or globs can also be used.

 Songs are sorted in the resulting songbook in the same order as specified in the `songs` field.
+Table of contents sections in HTML and PDF are sorted in the same order as well, to have them sorted alphabetically, refer to the [ToC sort order](#toc-sort-order) section below.
 Filenames matched by a glob pattern are sorted alphabetically.
 If you want the songs to be in a specific order, you may either prefix each song filename with a number or list them explicitly, as in: